AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 - `identifier` **SHOULD** be populated with a verified IHI
 - if referencing a specific Patient resource instance `reference` **SHALL** be populated and it **SHALL** resolve

-Example: Observation resource with a Reference to a Patient resource as identifier and reference
+Example: Observation resource with a Reference to a Patient resource as identifier and reference.
 ~~~
 {
   "resourceType" : "Observation",